-The University of Luxembourg is strengthening the transmission of academic knowledge to the world of business through lifelong learning.
-Its purpose is also to contribute to economic, social and cultural development as well as full employment.
+The University of Luxembourg is committed to transferring academic knowledge to the business community through lifelong learning.
+The aim is to contribute to economic, social and cultural development as well as full employment.

 The role of the University of Luxembourg is to:

-- Provide continuing education in the University of Luxembourg’s areas of expertise from research-derived knowledge;
+- Provide continuing education in the University’s areas of expertise from research-derived knowledge;

-- Propose training attuned to the needs of society in the Luxembourg or the Greater Region;
+- Propose training attuned to the needs of society in Luxembourg and the Greater Region;

-Lifelong learning at the University of Luxembourg is intended for individuals, employees, job seekers and professionals.
-They can acquire a diploma or a new qualification, access to higher education or undergo training for a cultural purpose.
-The University of Luxembourg also works with companies and organizations wishing to help their personnel or employees advance in their careers.
+Lifelong learning at the University of Luxembourg is intended for individuals, employees, job seekers and professionals, so that they can acquire a diploma or a new qualification, access higher education or complete a cultural training course.
+The University of Luxembourg also works with companies and organisations wishing to offer their staff career advancement opportunities.

-As part of its contribution to economic and social development, the University of Luxembourg also offers vocational training.
-These courses are part of a partnership with public institutions such as ministries.
+As part of its contribution to economic and social development, the University of Luxembourg also offers vocational training in partnership with public institutions such as ministries

-Third country national applicants: Anyone who is a national of a country other than the EU, EEA or Switzerland is considered a candidate for a third-country national.
-Lifelong Learning is a part-time programme.
-In accordance with the Law of 29 August 2008 on the free movement of persons and immigration, students who are third-country nationals cannot be admitted on a part-time basis.
-Only applicants who are third-country nationals and who hold a residence permit in Luxembourg may submit an application.
+Third country national applicants: Anyone who is a national of a country other than the EU, EEA or Switzerland is considered as a third country national.
+Lifelong learning is a part-time programme, and under the Act of 29 August 2008 on the free movement of persons and immigration, students who are third country nationals cannot be admitted on a part-time basis.
+Only third country nationals who hold a residence permit for Luxembourg may submit an application.